stmu-zuhlke/jqa-sample/README.md

 This is a sample project to show some concepts of jQAssistant.

+The created arc42 documentation can be found :rocket: [here](https://stmu-zuhlke.github.io/jqa-sample/) :rocket:.

 ## How to start
 You need Maven and Java 22
 then run